ESSENTIALS OF DIAGNOSIS

 An example of drug-induced long QT syndrome.
 A common feature is a pause (often after an ectopic beat) with deranged repolarization in the following cycle.
 A 12-lead ECG recorded from a 79-year-old patient with advanced heart disease who had recently begun taking dofetilide.
 The abnormal QT interval is followed by a pause (star) and then four beats of polymorphic ventricular tachycardia (torsades de pointes).
 Sustained torsades de pointes then occurs after another pause.
 (Reproduced, with permission, from Kannankeril P et al. Drug-induced long QT syndrome.
 Pharmacol Rev. 2010;62(4):760–81.)

 Prolonged QT interval.
 Sinus bradycardia with deep T wave inversions is concerning for ischemia.
 Note markedly prolonged QT segment.
 (Used, with permission, from Jose Sanchez, MD.)

 Patients with an inherited arrhythmia syndrome have a variable clinical presentation; they may be asymptomatic or have palpitations, sustained tachyarrhythmia, syncope, or sudden cardiac arrest.
 In young patients, syncopal episodes may be misdiagnosed as a primary seizure disorder.
 Personal and family history should be thoroughly reviewed in all patients.
-A 12-lead ECG should be performed with careful attention to any abnormality ...
+A 12-lead ECG should be performed with careful attention to ...